-I am a fluent bi-lingual English and French integrative psychotherapist and counsellor.
+I am a fluent bi-lingual English and French integrative psychotherapist, counsellor and supervisor.
 I also have a very good level in Spanish.
 My approach to therapy is based on the fact that each person is unique and distinctive and therefore one approach may not fit them all.
 I place the client-therapist relationship at the heart of an effective therapeutic process providing an honest and non-judgmental stance where your feelings can be expressed and contained in a safe and confidential setting.

 My integrative stance allows me the flexibility to adapt to your needs and where you are at the time of therapy.
 You might want to make sense of the past and explore how it can sometimes be reconstructed in the present or you might seek to get back in touch with your real self through acceptance and a better mind-body connection.
 I believe that an increased awareness can enable you to gain a greater clarity allowing you to develop long-lasting ways to cope better and start achieving your full potential.

 I specialise in short-term and open-ended counselling and psychotherapy for a range of issues varying from temporary worries to complex psychological presentations.
 I work with individuals and couples as well as supervising counsellors and psychotherapists.
 I am currently training in my second year for Systemic therapy (Family therapy).

 Training, qualifications & experience

 I have a Master from the University of Roehampton as an integrative psychotherapist and counsellor as well as a diploma in supervision.
 As an accredited BACP (British Association for Counselling and Psychotherapy) I abide by their professional code of ethics.
 I have gained experience within the NHS and charities and have set up a private practice.

 I gained an extensive experience as a counsellor within the NHS and charities ranging from providing vocational training for people with mental health to specialising in bereavement.
 My integrative training allows me to draw from a variety of theoretical approaches, combining existential, cognitive and psychodynamic modalities in a thoughtful way.
 This includes Mindfulness, Humanistic approaches such as Person Centered, Psychodynamic and Attachment Theory, Cognitive & Behavioural (CBT), Gestalt and Transactional Analysis modalities.